 Bouncing the line head vertically up and down to mulch is also a highly effective option if you’d rather not do graded height reductions.

-This area was not technical strimmed; so clean edges and up close to hedges and edges not required.
+This area was not technically strimmed; so clean edges and up close to hedges and edges not required.

-I use this access parking often so it was setting my sensors off constantly when coming and going.
+I use this area or access the parking often, so it was setting my sensors off constantly when coming and going.

 I also did not want the paint work of my vehicle or other users here to get damaged.

 I would have broken out a Brush Cutter for this and really gone to town.
 Sadly due to the ongoing situation with a failed delivery of a new expensive unit I had to just perform a quick haircut really.
-That was why I went for a beefed up line option and an aggressive lower line thickness for faster spin up and holding it a an optimum rev for efficient clearing.
+That was why I went for a beefed up line option and an aggressive lower line thickness for faster spin up and holding it at optimum revs for efficient clearing.

 Put enough 2.4mm square line on and enough strands will work better than a metal option or thicker line sometimes.
 Last longer and works out cheaper if you are an effective operator and avoid line killing impacts with no culling material.
 (Those people who think plastic line is going to do well against pavement or concrete for example…)